 ▲WARNING!
 It is very important that your screws, fasteners and quick release levers are properly tightened.
 Not applying enough force increases the chance that they will become loose and fail to perform their function properly, increasing the risk of a failure.
 Over tightening them can damage the fastener, elevating the risk of a failure.
 The failure of a fastener or improper tensioning on a quick release may lead to a component failure that causes the rider to lose control and suffer a fall.

 Ensuring that your screws and fasteners are tightened correctly requires the skillful use of a torque wrench and we strongly recommend having a professional bicycle mechanic tighten them.
 If you would prefer to tighten the screws and fasteners yourself, you must use a calibrated torque wrench and ensure you reach the correct torque as specified the section on Torque Requirements for Screws and Fasteners below.

-It is possible that you may need to adjust screws or fasteners during a ride.
-In these rare situations, exercise the utmost of care and then have a professional bike mechanic check the fasteners you adjusted as soon as you can.
+From time to time, it is possible that you will need to adjust screws or fasteners during a ride.
+In these rare situations, you must exercise the utmost of care and we recommend having a professional bike mechanic check the fasteners you adjusted as soon as you can.